brunoscopelliti/brunoscopelliti.com/www/content/blog/angularjs-directive-to-check-that-passwords-match.md

 I already wrote about [form validation]({{< relref path=form-validation-the-angularjs-way.md" >}} 'Form Validation in AngularJS') some time ago.

 In that occasion I had the opportunity to show you how much powerful is the native form validation system of AngularJS.
 But no matter how powerful, of course, it can not cover all possible scenarios.
 For example we all are used to fill two times the password fields during the registration on a new website.

-Currently AngularJS has not a native method to check, during the form validation, if the user entered two different passwords.

-If you've read the previous article, you also know that validation system of AngularJS could even be extended with custom directives.
+Currently AngularJS has not a native method to check, during the form validation, if the user entered two different passwords; but if you've read the previous article, you also know that validation system of AngularJS could even be extended with custom directives.

 In this post I will show the AngularJS directive that I realized to check if the passwords typed by the user have the same value.

 ## Live demo